bheesham/waifu-rs/README.md

 This is the third incarnation of this bot.
 The first was a JS snippet which would randomly bet on red or blue.
-The second was a bot written in Clojure and, using elo as a heuristic for placing bets.
+The second was a bot written in Clojure and, using Elo as a heuristic for placing bets.
 This project is the third, and probably final for now, series in the saga.

 From running the bot for a while I've noticed there are highs and lows because of the betting strategy we use.
 In particular, we *always* place a bet if we can.
 In reality, we should really avoid placing a bet if we're not certain of the outcome.
-The amount of money we place on a bet should probably also change, since we'll always try to be 10% of our current balance.
+The amount of money we place on a bet should probably also change, since we'll always try to bet 10% of our current balance.

 If you care enough you can probably write a bot which performs much better.
 I used this project mostly as a way to learn a bit of Rust.